 I’m delighted to introduce Tip and Tucker, stars of the newest I AM A READER series from Sleeping Bear Press.
 I am co-author of this series with my friend and fellow children’s writer, Ann Ingalls, who also has many years of experience as a classroom teacher.
-It’s been grand fun to write the first two books together, and we hope kids, teachers, and librarians enjoy them!
+Brazilian illustrator Andre Ceolin’s charming illustrations bring Tip and Tucker to life.
+You just may want your own hamster!
+It’s been grand fun to write these books together, and we hope kids, teachers, and librarians enjoy this series.

-This award encourages reading aloud from birth through kindergarten by giving preschoolers and families the opportunity to vote for their favorite in fall 2018.
+This award encourages reading aloud from birth through kindergarten by giving preschoolers and families the opportunity to vote for their favorite read aloud each fall.

 From Kirkus: “Manageable for confident beginning readers, while Ceolin’s adorable illustrations give children clues and nicely show the contrast between nervous Tip and reassuring Tucker.
 Tip and Tucker are not Elephant and Piggie, but they’re cute and provide good practice for new readers.”